 Does your child have a habit of pulling out all of their toys at once and spreading them across the house?
 If your child spreads their toys all around the house, it can be incredibly annoying, as it makes it look cluttered.

 A good way to deal with this issue is to introduce a rule about how many toys your child is allowed to get out at once.
 Sit your little one down and explain to them that from now on they may only get out five different toys at once.
 It might take a little getting used to, but after a while, your child will catch on.

 If your child purposely gets out more toys than he or she is allowed, make sure that there is a consequence for it.
 For example, if your child gets out one extra toy, tell them that the next day they will only be allowed four toys out at once, instead of five.

 Ensure that you have adequate storage in every room

 The key to keeping your home clutter-free when you have little ones is ensuring that in every room, you have adequate storage.
 By having lots of storage all around the house, you will have plenty of places to store your children’s toys.

-In the kitchen, maybe you could dedicate a draw to you child’s art supplies and kitchen games so that your kitchen stays neat?
-Or, if you don’t have room in your draws, perhaps you could invest in some stacking boxes for your child to use as storage?
+In the kitchen, maybe you could dedicate a draw to your child’s art supplies and kitchen games so that your kitchen stays neat.
+Or, if you don’t have room in your drawers, perhaps you could invest in some stacking boxes for your child to use as storage?

 Create a playroom